Salesforce-Async-Messaging/messaging-in-app-ios/examples/MessagingUIExample/README.md

 ## Customization

-This app provides an example of how you can customize images and override branding.
-Specifically, the `actionMenu` image in the chat feed has been replaced, and the color for error messages has been changed.
+This app provides an example of how you can customize strings and branding colors.
+Specifically, the chat title string and the color for error messages have been changed.

-To undo these customizations, simply remove the corresponding items from the Assets catalog in the app.
+To undo these customizations, simply remove the corresponding items from the `Localizable.strings` file and the `Assets` catalog.